-While the annual incidence of AIDS and AIDS- related deaths initially declined after the introduction of ART in 1995, the annual numbers of new HIV infections, AIDS diagnoses, and AIDS -related deaths have remained constant since 2000.
-From 2000 to 2011, there were 45,000 - 55,000 new cases of HIV infections diagnosed every year in United States and nearly 15,000 AIDS -related deaths annually.
-These statistics indicate that significant challenges remain for public health officials and HIV care providers to properly address the HIV epidemic.
-Furthermore, while long recognized challenges to successful HIV care remain relevant (e.g. lack of early diagnosis, inadequate linkage to and retention in care, poor adherence to ART, stigma and public perception, disparities in access to care for disenfranchised or socially marginalized populations) new challenges to successful HIV care and prevention are emerging (e.g. HIV in an ageing population, the application of novel prevention methods such as pre- exposure prophylaxis, the optimal timing of ART initiation, management of special patientpopulations with HIV infection.
-As the HIV epidemic evolves and new challenges to successful care and prevention emerge, healthcare providers, including pharmacists, are expanding their roles to ensure optimal patient care.
+While the long-recognized challenges to successful HIV care remained relevant (such as lack of early diagnosis, insufficient linkage and retention of care, poor adherence to antiretrovirals, stigma and perception, as well as disparities in accessing care for disadvantaged populations or socially marginalized, newer challenges to successful HIV care and prevention emerge, such as HIV in the elderly population, the application of new preventive methods such as pre-exposure prophylaxis, the optimal timing to start antiretroviral therapy (ART), and management of special groups of infected patients^{1,2,3}.
+As the HIV epidemic evolves and new challenges to successful care and prevention emerge, healthcare providers, including pharmacists, are expanding their roles to ensure optimal patient care^{4,5}.
 Pharmacists have long been recognized as essential members of the HIV patient care team, and their involvement in managing HIV infected patients has been associated with improved outcomes.
-Pharmacists activities such as helping the team in selecting individualized HIV treatment regimens, providing patient counseling, monitoring for treatment responses and adverse effects, evaluating regimens for potential drug -drug interactions, and identifying opportunities for regimen simplification are associated with better viral load reductions and CD+ T-lymphocytes responses, improved ART adherence, simpler regimens, and reductions in medication errors 10,11,12,13,14.
-To address emerging challenges, pharmacists will need to apply their traditional expertise within an interdisciplinary healthcare framework in multiple practice settings (inpatient, community, and ambulatory care)as well as identify and establish new roles in evolving area of care, including HIV testing and diagnosis, medication therapy management, transition of care, patient retention, acute HIV treatment, pre-exposure prophylaxis (PrEP) and initiation of ART in key populations such as those with acute opportunistic infections, hepatitis co-infections, and solid organ transplantation.
-In developing these roles, it's essential for pharmacists to remain highly engaged in the rapidly changing field of HIV using reliable resources such as https://aidsinfo.nih.gov; the US Department of Health and Human Services (US DHHS) HIV management guidelines, as well as other resources.
+Pharmacists' activities such as helping the team in selecting individualized HIV treatment regimens, providing patient counseling, monitoring for treatment responses and adverse effects, evaluating regimens for potential drug-drug interactions, and identifying opportunities for regimen simplification, are associated with better viral load reduction and CD+ T-lymphocytes responses, improved ART adherence, simpler regimens, and reductions in medication errors^{6,7,8,9,10}.
+To address these emerging challenges, pharmacists will need to apply their traditional expertise within an interdisciplinary healthcare framework in multiple practice settings (i.e. inpatient, community, and ambulatory care) as well as identify and establish new roles in evolving area of HIV care, including HIV testing and diagnosis, medication therapy management, transition of care, patient retention, acute HIV treatment, pre-exposure prophylaxis (PrEP) and initiation of ART in key populations such as those with acute opportunistic infections, hepatitis co-infections, and solid organ transplantation.
+In developing these roles, it's essential for pharmacists to remain highly engaged in the rapidly changing field of HIV using reliable resources such as https://aidsinfo.nih.gov; the US Department of Health and Human Services (US DHHS), HIV management guidelines, as well as other resources.